BigBitBusInc/kubernetes-automation-toolkit/code/app-code/api/todo-python-django/README.md

 The Python Django Todo API implements a RESTFul HTTP API for a to-do list.
 It is derived from [this tutorial](https://learndjango.com/tutorials/django-rest-framework-tutorial-todo-api).

-In the discussion below we assume you will be choosing Microk8s for installing the software on your local PC or a virtual machine.
+In the discussion below we assume you will be choosing Microk8s for installing Kubernetes on your local PC or a virtual machine.

-__We recommend using Microk8s if you are running the Ubuntu Linux Operating system on your host.
-We also strongly discourage users from trying to install helm/kubectl/skaffold/Minikube directly on Windows.
-Instead, create a Ubuntu VM [in the cloud](../../../../documentation/cloudvm.md) or your [Windows machine with Vagrant](../../../../../documentation/../kubernetes-automation-toolkit/documentation/quickstart-vagrant.md).__

 ## Notable Code

-This is a table of notable links to code in this repository as well as external links in case you wish to learn about these topics.
+This is a table of notable links to the Django API code in this directory as well as external links in case you wish to learn about these topics.
 | Category | File or Directory  | Description | Notes and External Links |
 |---|---|---|---|
 | Django | [apis/](apis/) |  Django REST framework application written in Python  |  Learn more about [Django](https://www.djangoproject.com/) and the [Django Rest Framework](https://www.django-rest-framework.org/)|